blitzagency/rich/README.md

 })
 ```

-This will trigger the need for this view to be updated every frame.
+This will trigger the need for this view to be updated every frame via the `needsDisplay` attribute.
 Keep in mind this should only be turned on when you need the view rendered.
-Setting it to true on all views will basically kill al caching that's taking place in your views.
+Setting it to true on all views will basically kill all of the caching that's taking place in your views.

 ## CollectionView
 Rich's collectionview extends [Marionette.js][]'s collectionview, but have a very different way of handling the actual dom representation.
 A vanilla collectionview will look and act exactly the same as it's [Marionette.js][] equivelant aside from the fact that you can inject a modifier on it and get crazy with animations.